fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 Quick Tips

-1. Think about Ideas* before hand
+1. Think about Ideas* before hand and "know your Prizes"

 2. Start with working templates / POC on the tech stack before commitment